Sex offender registries in the United States: Megan's Law of 1996

 In 1994, 7-year-old Megan Kanka from Hamilton Township, Mercer County, New Jersey was raped and killed by a recidivist sex offender.
-Jesse Timmenquas, who had been convicted of two previous sex crimes against children, lured Megan in his house and raped and killed her.
+Jesse Timmendequas, who had been convicted of two previous sex crimes against children, lured Megan in his house and raped and killed her.
 Megan's mother, Maureen Kanka, started to lobby to change the laws, arguing that registration established by the Wetterling Act was insufficient for community protection.
 Maureen Kanka's goal was to mandate community notification, which under the Wetterling Act had been at the discretion of law enforcement.
 She said that if she had known that a sex offender lived across the street, Megan would still be alive.
 In 1994, New Jersey enacted Megan's Law.
 In 1996, President Bill Clinton enacted a federal version of Megan's Law, as an amendment to the Jacob Wetterling Act.
 The amendment required all states to implement Registration and Community Notification Laws by the end of 1997.
 Prior to Megan's death, only 5 states had laws requiring sex offenders to register their personal information with law enforcement.
 On August 5, 1996 Massachusetts was the last state to enact its version of Megan's Law.

-Amber Hangerman Child Protection Act Law of 1996
+Amber Hagerman Child Protection Act Law of 1996

-President Bill Clinton signed the Amber Hangerman Child Protection Act Law into law in October 1996, creating the AMBER Alert system and the national sex offender registry.
+President Bill Clinton signed the Amber Hagerman Child Protection Act Law into law in October 1996, creating the Amber alert system and the national sex offender registry.

 Adam Walsh Act of 2006

 The most comprehensive legislation related to the supervision and management of sex offenders is the Adam Walsh Act (AWA), named after Adam Walsh, who was kidnapped from a Florida shopping mall and killed in 1981, when he was 6 years old.
 The AWA was signed on the 25th anniversary of his abduction; efforts to establish a national registry was led by John Walsh, Adam's father.

-One of the significant component of the AWA is the Sex Offender Registration and Notification Act (SORNA).
+One of the significant components of the AWA is the Sex Offender Registration and Notification Act (SORNA).
 SORNA provides uniform minimum guidelines for registration of sex offenders, regardless of the state they live in.
 SORNA requires states to widen the number of covered offenses and to include certain classes of juvenile offenders.
 Prior to SORNA, states were granted latitude in the methods to differentiate offender management levels.
 Whereas many states had adopted to use structured risk assessment tools classification to distinguish "high risk" from "low risk" individuals, SORNA mandates such distinctions to be made solely on the basis of the governing offense.
 States are allowed, and often do, exceed the minimum requirements.
 Scholars have warned that classification system required under Adam Walsh Act is less sophisticated than risk-based approach previously adopted in certain states.

 Extension in number of covered offenses and making the amendments apply retroactively under SORNA requirements expanded the registries by as much as 500% in some states.